sathomas/jsDataV.is/src/text/ch3/02-small-multiples.md

 ## Charting Many Variables

 By design, sparklines take up very little space on a page, and that makes them ideal for another visualization challenge: showing many variables at once.
 Of course regular line charts and bar charts can plot multiple data sets simultaneously; however, these multiple series charts rapidly grow unwieldy if the number of data sets exceeds four or five.
 Some visualization projects show dozens of different variables, far beyond what a multiple series chart can accommodate.
 A _small multiples_ approach turns the standard chart approach completely around.
-Instead of showing one chart with multiple data sets, show multiple charts each with a single data set.
+Instead of showing one chart with multiple data sets, we can show multiple charts, each with a single data set.
 Placing lots of charts on a page means that each individual chart cannot take up much space.
 That is the exactly the problem that sparklines solve.

-We won't go too crazy with this example to keep the code examples manageable, but it's easy to extend this approach to many more variables.
+We won't go too crazy here to keep the code examples manageable, but it's easy to extend this approach to many more variables.
 In our case we'll construct a visualization for analyzing stock market performance.
 The companies in our analysis will include the [10 largest American companies in 2012](http://money.cnn.com/magazines/fortune/fortune500/2012/full_list/), (the "Fortune 10"), Barclay's [best technology stocks for 2012](http://www.marketwatch.com/story/barclays-best-tech-stocks-for-2012-2011-12-20) (as identified in December 2011), and Bristol-Myers Squibb, which <span class="smcp">CR</span> Magazine named the [top company in America for corporate responsibility](http://www.thecro.com/files/100Best2012_List_3.8.pdf).
-Those selections are completely arbitrary, but the example is designed to include three different cases which we will style differently in our visualization.
-We'll treat one as a general case (The Fortune 10 list), one as a special class (the Barclay's list), and one as a unique variable (Bristol-Myers Squibb).
+Those selections are completely arbitrary, but the example is designed to include three different cases that we will style differently in our visualization.
+We'll treat one as a general case (the Fortune 10 list), one as a special class (the Barclay's list), and one as a unique variable (Bristol-Myers Squibb).

 Just as in this chapter's first example, we need to include the sparklines and jQuery libraries in our web page.

 ### Step 1: Prepare the HTML Markup

-The sparklines library makes is easy to embed the data directly inside the <span class="smcp">HTML</span> markup.
+The sparklines library makes it easy to embed the data directly inside the <span class="smcp">HTML</span> markup.
 For this example, an <span class="smcp">HTML</span> table is the most appropriate structure for the data.
 Here's how such a table could begin.
-(For brevity the excerpt below doesn't include the full <span class="smcp">HTML</span>, but the complete example is available in the book's source code.)
+(For brevity's sake, the following excerpt doesn't include the full <span class="smcp">HTML</span>, but the complete example is available in the book's source code.)

 ``` {.html .numberLines}
 <table>